zonemaster/zonemaster/docs/specifications/tests/Methods.md

 * "Child Zone" - The name of the child zone.

+This method also inherits the inputs of method [Get-Del-NS-IPs].

 ### Prerequisite

-* As specified in [get-del-ns-ips].
+As specified in method [Get-Del-NS-IPs].

 ### Ordered description of steps to be taken to execute the method

-1. Using [get-del-ns-ips] get the IP addresses to the name servers ("Name Server IPs").
+1. Using [Get-Del-NS-IPs] get the IP addresses to the name servers ("Name Server IPs").

-2. Using [get-zone-ns-names] get the names of the name servers according to *Child Zone* itself ("Child Zone name server name").
+2. Using method [Get-Zone-NS-Names] get the names of the name servers according to the *Child Zone* ("Child Zone Name Server Names").

-3. If none of the *Child Zone name server name* is an [in-bailiwick] name server name, stop running this method and output an empty set.
+3. If no name in *Child Zone Name Server Names* is an [in-bailiwick] name server name:
+   1. Output an empty set.
+   2. Exit.

 4. Create a set of name servers ("Name Servers") where each unique [in-bailiwick] name server name is linked to an empty set
    of IP addresses.

-5. For each [in-bailiwick] *Child Zone name server name*:
+5. For each [in-bailiwick] in *Child Zone Name Server Names*:
    1. Send an A and an AAAA query to all servers in *name server IPs* with the RD flag unset.
    2. If a delegation (referral) to a sub-zone of Child Zone is returned,